Legalization of Marijuana

 Substance Abuse and Mental Health Counseling

 Voters in Colorado and Washington made history on Election Day in 2012 when they became the first to legalize the recreational use of marijuana.
-While many voters in both states celebrate, there are some with concerns about how the new stance on marijuana could affect substance abuse within those states.
+While many voters in both states are celebrating, there are some with concerns about how the new stance on marijuana could affect substance abuse within those states.

 The significant terms used surrounding the topic of marijuana include legalization, decriminalization, and medical marijuana.
 Below are very general definitions for these terms: